AbdelrahmanAbdelkader2055/quranicEQA/ReadMe.txt

 "model" & "assets" (assets is located in the _internal folder)

 to compile QuranQA.py you need to install the required libraries in "requirements.txt" after creating your new environement in anaconda prompt.
+Then install pyinstaller and use the following command to compile the gui application: pyinstaller --windowed QuranGUI.Py